 7. Name In the Sand– I cannot say enough about this gift.
 Carly Marie, the founder of this site will write the name of a lost child in the sand on the shores of a gorgeous beach in Australia and photograph it for you.
 This was one of the first things I had done to remember Hadley and I will always treasure it.

 8. Wooden name block– My sister-in-law bought me this for Hadley’s birthday a few years ago and I absolutely love it.
-You can find them at this Etsy shop.
+You can find them to give on Etsy.
+I was unable to find the original shop who made this sign but there are now others who make something similar.

 10. Support at home– Many families who have suffered a loss have spent many days and nights in a hospital.
 One of the most wonderful gifts we were given was a fridge full of fresh produce.
 When I finally returned from the hospital my mom and aunt had shopped for us and filled our fridge with fresh fruits and veggies.
 I think that first plate of fresh food was the best meal I’ve ever had.
-I was in no shape to go to the store and such a thoughtful gesture was truly appreciated.
+I was in no shape to go to the store and such a thoughtful thing for them to give was truly appreciated.

 Ultimately, any small gesture will mean so much to a family that is struggling through grief.
 The most important thing you can do is acknowledge their loss and let them know you are there for support when they need you.